 Why Apartment Yields Outrun Houses, and What Claws Some of It Back

 HOA fees then claw some of the advantage back.
-A two-bed apartment in Philadelphia carries estimated annual condo fees around $2,683, which is deducted before net rental return in a way the table above does not capture.
-The figure varies widely: older brownstone conversions in Fairmount or Graduate Hospital can run below that estimate, while full-service doorman buildings in Rittenhouse or Logan Square sit meaningfully above it.
+A two-bed apartment in Philadelphia carries estimated annual condo fees around $2,700, which is deducted before net rental return in a way the table above does not capture.
+The figure varies widely: older brownstone conversions in Fairmount or Graduate Hospital can run below that estimate, while full-service doorman buildings in Rittenhouse or Logan Square sit above it.
 The gross yield advantage of around 1.6 percentage points at one bed can narrow to roughly half that once fees are netted off, and in the most amenity-rich buildings it can vanish entirely.

 There is a second, harder-to-price risk with condos: individual HOAs can prohibit rentals altogether, cap the number of leased units in the building, or impose minimum lease lengths regardless of what city law allows.
 Always read the association bylaws and rental rules before purchasing, a paperwork check that often matters more than the price negotiation.